-Don’t settle for a room that makes you miserable!
-Learn how to transform the worst room in your home with simple decorating tips to create a space that’s functional and beautiful for you!
-Please note: This post contains affiliate links.
-For more information, see my disclosures.
+Learn how to transform the worst room in your home with simple and practical decorating tips to create a space that’s functional and beautiful for you.
+Plus, get a free decorating e-book at the end of the post.

 Do you cringe when you walk past a certain space in your home?
 A room filled with papers, homeless knick-knacks, and half-completed projects?
 If a room or closet makes you sigh with frustration or avoid using it altogether, there’s hope – even if you’re unsure how to decorate.